-The focus of our work has been to optimize this hidden contribution of natural gravity convection as both a distribution energy saver and a selective fail-mode feature in hydronic heating.
-As such the Delta-T ECM Circulator has been the crucial tool in the development of our “Delta-T ECM Hydronic Heating Appliance”.
-We claim optimization of natural gravity convection within our boiler, near-boiler distribution piping and distribution energy requirements using a dedicated Delta-T ECM Appliance Circulator.
+The focus of our work has been to optimize the innate, but hidden contribution of natural gravity convection as both a distribution energy saver and a selective fail-mode feature in hydronic heating.
+As such the Delta-T ECM Circulator has been the crucial tool in the development of our “Neo-Gravity Delta-T ECM Hydronic Heating Appliance™” (Patents Pending).
+We claim optimization of natural gravity convection within our boiler, near-boiler distribution piping with distribution energy requirements using a single, dedicated Delta-T ECM Appliance Circulator.
 Citing an automotive analogy, we refer to it as “putting an Automatic Transmission on a Boiler™”.
 This intelligent, variable speed circulator is effectively a hydronic CVT (Continuously Variable-Speed Transmission) in practice.

 Properly piping a contemporary FHW system using a dedicated “Delta-T Mode” system circulator with complimentary low-energy ball-type zone valves vs. flow-checks yields great results!
-Transpose this configuration onto the old gravity system layout and you functionally emulate its performance as in the following figures.
+Transpose this configuration onto the old gravity system layout and you functionally emulate its performance as depicted in the following figures.

 The advantage is in applying natural gravity circulation to the contemporary upgrade.
-We have seemingly lost any trade skills in managing or enhancing gravity convection.
+We have seemingly lost all trade skills in managing or enhancing gravity convection.
 No consideration is ever given to pitching, compacting and minimizing distribution piping in particular.
-Additional gains are available in radiation layout by using properly sized and configured series and/or split radiation loops.
+Additional gains are available in radiation layout by using properly sized and configured perimeter series and/or split radiation loops.
 The 45° elbow fitting as an example saves 30% of piping and reduces head pressure significantly over a 90° elbow run.
 All this increased pipe volume and head pressure reduces the natural gravitational convection effect, not to mention increasing materials, labor and lifetime operating costs of the system.

 A secondary effect of gravity convection seems to be radiation heating profile modification, smoothing demand amplitude variation and increasing comfort.
 Some of the extended fuel savings we observe and the delta-t manufacturer claims seem to be due largely to this radiation profiling effect.
 Another contributor is the lowered system operating temperature effect of using a very high mass cast-iron boiler vs. contemporary low-mass units.
-Burner operation cycles are significantly less frequent and briefer than the system it replaced.
+Burner operation cycles are significantly less frequent and than the system it replaced.

 Finally, the combination of higher boiler thermal mass with enhanced gravity convection extends selective fail-mode heating continuity substantially.
 Recently and four years prior our Beta Site #3 experienced a fail-safe circulator interruption.
 The latter an over-current condition from a voltage surge “fail-safed” its operation.
 In both instances the condition was not discovered for an estimated 2 to 3 days, despite significant heating demand.
 Neither living area heating nor indirect DHW generation were affected.
 Second level heating reduction was eventually noted, as it was prior.
 The customer called and we reset the power switch over the phone to resolve.
-It is also noteworthy that we have had no system related service calls in over twenty aggregated operating years on our multiple Appliance Beta Sites!
+It is also noteworthy that we have had no system related service calls in over twenty-five aggregated operating years on our multiple Appliance Beta Sites!

 In closing, the contemporary excesses and misapplication of hydronic distribution are troubling to this author.
-If tradesmen are promoting their excessive system distribution piping efforts as efficiency measures they are sorely misdirected and possibly even deceitful.
+If tradesmen are promoting their prolific system distribution piping efforts as efficiency measures they are most sorely misdirected and possibly even deceitful.
 Witnessing customers proudly showcasing excessively installed systems or trade supplier contests for the “prettiest system” installation pics are also particularly disconcerting.
 Trade practices and hence consumer perceptions need challenging.
 Are we selling parts ….. or performance?

-Perhaps it is time for an engineered “appliance” approach (as ours) to rein in “The Plumber’s Playground”.
+Perhaps it is time for an engineered “appliance” approach (as ours) to rein in “The Plumber’s Playground©”.

-Updated 09/27/2019 P.D.M., Sr.
+Updated 03/03/2020 P.D.M., Sr.